Rainbowdots/navigating-this-earthly-life/README.md

 ## Notes
 - This book is free to read online and download.
-- Feel free to share the link with others.
+- Feel free to share.
-- Please do not repost the PDF on other platforms without permission.
 - © 2025 Erika Huang · Registered with the U.S. Copyright Office · No. TXu 2-547-977